 Creating the right balance of calories you consume vs calories you burn each day is a major key.

 Calories are the way we measure energy, and is the unit at which we do this.
 Each food you eat has a caloric value attached to it based off of the energy inside the food.

 The amount of energy you burn each day is also measured in calories.
 Burn more than you consume ... and you will be setting yourself up to lose weight!

 Side note ... there is a balance behind this, because going super low calorie or just cutting all your food out typically does not lead to the results you want.

 I know when I first started, I did the “run my ass off, starve my ass off” approach, which DID NOT yield the look and long-term results I wanted.

-I mentioned above that you must create the proper balance of calories in vs calories out to lose weight.
+I mentioned above that in order to lose body fat, you must create the proper balance of calories in vs calories out.

 The total sum of all the calories you burn each day is sometimes referred to your TDEE (Total Daily Energy Expenditure).

 I am going to keep this simple for now, and break it into 3 categories: